Sch3lp/scrambledeggs/README.md

 `--src/main/resources/main.js`: Make sure that the dist is built in the same directory as we're serving from (see `-d`).

 ## Todo
+* [x] ScenarioTests that run against the REST API
-* [ ] Get a runnable/demoable application again (starting up ScrambledApplication requires a r2dbc url)
+* [x] Get a runnable/demoable application again (starting up ScrambledApplication requires a r2dbc url)
-* [ ] How to do projections?
+* [x] How to do projections?
 From which class/responsible thing do we initiate it?
-* [ ] EventSourcing: what's out there?
+* [x] EventSourcing: what's out there?
 Or do we DIY it with Postgres?
 * [x] Try to use elm-ui (and/or elm-css, dunno what it's called nowadays)
 * [x] Do some proper error handling
 * [x] Actually parse the JSON instead of passing a string